Inokinoki/sy32-image-processing/README.md

 # How to use

-1. Download the model from project release, put it into the facial-detection folder.
+1. Download the pre-trained model from project release, put it into the facial-detection folder.
+You can also train your own using `train.py`.
 2. Install dependencies:

 ```